SABINXD/nmssitfest_codexagrivision/README.md

 This project was built for the NMSS IT Fest Hackathon.
 Team Members:

-[Your Name] - Full Stack Developer
+Aakashan Subedi - Full Stack Developer

 Made with ❤️ in Nepal. 🇳🇵